New York Medical Marijuana Laws and Regulations

 - Cannot serve more than five certified patients

-- Must meet standards assessed by DOH, including safety and security requirements, adequate location, and character and competency evaluations
+- Must meet standards assessed by the Department of Health, including safety and security requirements, adequate location, and character and competency evaluations

-- Can operate as pharmacies, non-profit organizations, for-profit businesses or Article 28 facilities (hospitals, nursing homes, community clinics, hospices)
+- Can operate as non-profit organizations or for-profit businesses

 - Initial registration is valid for two years, at which time renewal is required